-The Simpson Volt-Ohm-Milliammeter 260 Series 8XPI, (hereafter referred to as the 260 or the Instrument) is a rugged, accurate, compact, easy-to-use instrument equipped with mirrored dial to eliminate parallax.
-The Instrument can be used to make accurate measurements of AC and DC voltage, direct current, resistance, decibels, and Output Voltage.
-The Output Voltage function is used for measuring the AC component of a mixture of AC and DC voltage.
-This occurs primarily in amplifier circuits.

-New Features in the 260-8 are:
+The Simpson Volt-Ohm-Milliammeter 260 Series 9, (hereafter referred to as the 260 or the Instrument) is a rugged, accurate, compact, easy-to-use instrument equipped with mirrored dial to eliminate parallax.
+The Instrument can be used to make accurate measurements of AC and DC voltage, direct current, resistance, and decibels.
+New Features in the 260-9 are: